-SHOWING 1 - 1 OF 1
+Showing 1 - 1 OF 1

-As a gateway to the resources you need, the Military and Family Support Center provides information, support and services to help you balance the demands of military life.
-The Military and Family Support Center is one part of the overall Family Readiness System, which is the network of agencies, programs, services, partnerships and individuals that supports your personal and family life readiness, mobilization and deployment readiness, and mobility and economic readiness.
-It should be one of your first stops once you arrive at a new installation.
-The programs and services are a key resource for you and your family.
-They include:
+The Military and Family Support Center is one part of a larger network of agencies, programs, services, partnerships and individuals that supports your personal and family readiness.
+The larger system called the Military Family Readiness System is a web of support for you and your family.
+The Military and Family Support Center should be one of your first stops once you arrive at a new installation.
+The programs and services they offer are a key resource for you and your family.

-The Federal Voting Assistance Program – FVAP.gov – ensures service members, their eligible family members and overseas citizens have the tools and resources to register to vote and request an absentee ballot, regardless of their state of residence.
-The Voting Assistance Guide, or VAG, is a reference guide for everything you need to know about absentee voting in all 50 states, the U.S. territories and the District of Columbia.
+The Voting Assistance Guide, or VAGhttp://www.fvap.gov/vao/vag, is a reference guide for everything you need to know about absentee voting in all 50 states, the U.S. territories and Washington D.C.

-The VAG is available at: www.fvap.gov/vao/vag.
-Select your state to find your local election office’s contact information.
+When accessing the VAG, select your state to find your local election office’s contact information.

 Military and Family Support Centers may provide other programs such as the following:

 Services may vary by location and installation.
 Use the Search tool to find contact information for your installation Military and Family Support Center.
 Just enter your installation name, Zip code or state.

 All phases of the deployment cycle are consistently addressed and highlighted.
 Langley Military and Family Readiness Center and Fort Eustis Army Community Service host events for deployed families.
 Monthly/Quarterly calendars provide information on the theme or focus, location and instructions for registration.